isabo/hyperapp-custom-element/README.md

 define({
   name: 'my-counter',

-  app: app, // The library uses your imported version of Hyperapp.
+  // The library uses your imported version of Hyperapp.
+  app: app,

-  state: { count: 0 }, // The initial state of the component.
+  // The initial state of the component.
+  state: { count: 0 },

+  // The Hyperapp View function that builds the component's DOM.
   view: (state) => {
     h('p', {}, [text('The current count is '), text(state.count)]);
   },

-  subscriptions: [
-    /* An array of Hyperapp subscriptions (optional) */ ],
+  // An array of Hyperapp subscriptions (optional).
+  subscriptions: [],

+  // An array of Javascript properties and HTML attributes (they often come in
+  // pairs) that affect the component's internal state, and optional Actions
+  // for specifying the nature of the interaction.
   attributes: [
     {
       // Name of HTML attribute.